 Suspend all sales and services into Russia

 Avaya leaves Russia and dismisses all personnel.
+Revenue significantly (by -91%) decreased in 2024 vs 2023.

 Reviews and block any prohibited (sanction driven) sales to Russia.
 (GF reports very little sales in Russia)